 Winter's Formula Explained Step by Step

-Learn how to use Winter's formula to calculate the expected PaCO₂ in metabolic acidosis, recognize appropriate respiratory compensation, and identify possible mixed acid-base disorders.
+Learn how to use Winter's formula to calculate the expected PaCO₂ in metabolic acidosis, recognize appropriate respiratory compensation, identify mixed acid-base disorders, and connect compensation analysis to real-world ABG interpretation, respiratory vs metabolic disorders, and oxygenation assessment.

 Winter's formula expected PaCO2 calculation for metabolic acidosis compensation using ABG values